-Bitcoin Cycle Analysis 2026: Where Are We in the Current Cycle?
+Bitcoin Cycle Analysis 2026: Current Phase & Outlook

 About this content: This page describes observable market structure through the Fractal Cycles framework.
 It does not provide forecasts, recommendations, or trading instructions.